 Walgreens, Rite Aid shed 865 stores to close $9.4B deal

-Walgreens and Rite Aid will sell 865 stores to rival retailer Fred's for $950 million, potentially removing the final roadblock thwarting a tie up between the nation's largest and third-largest drugstore chains.
-Walgreens is working to close its $9.4 billion purchase of Rite Aid early next year.
+Walgreens and Rite Aid will sell 865 stores to rival retailer Fred's for $950 million, possibly removing the final roadblock preventing the tie up between the nation's largest and third-largest drugstore chains.

 Comments